Hierarchical structure of the cosmic web and galaxy properties: Introduction

 The goal of this paper is to address this gap and provide insights into the internal structure of voids.
 We present a novel analysis of the interconnection between galaxy properties and the internal properties of voids in cosmological simulations.
 First, we focus on the internal structure of voids identified in gravity-only simulations, and the cosmic web segmentation into voids, walls, filaments and nodes.
 Then, we move to analyze the physical properties of the haloes and galaxies formed in each cosmic web component: size, spin, stellar mass, and metals content.
-Specifically, we aim to determine which type of galaxies traces the internal filamentary structure of voids, extending the work of \cite{Aragon_Calvo_2012} by looking at galaxy properties in the context of the hierarchical structure of cosmic voids.
+Specifically, we aim to determine which type of galaxies traces the internal filamentary (and associated voids, walls, and nodes) structure of voids, extending the work of \cite{Aragon_Calvo_2012} by looking at galaxy properties in the context of the hierarchical structure of cosmic voids.
 By addressing this question, we seek to deepen our understanding of the processes that shape the largest structures of the Universe and the formation and evolution of galaxies residing in each component.

 The structure of the paper is as follows.
 In section \ref{sec:methods} we describe our set of $N$-body simulations, and the algorithms used to interpolate the density field as well as to segment it into the cosmic components.
 We go over our methodology to populate dark-matter haloes with galaxies in \ref{subsec:sage}.
-Sections \ref{sec:results} \& \ref{sec:discussion} contains our main results concerning the properties and inner structure of voids and a discussion of these results and in Section \ref{sec:conclusions} we present our conclusions.
+Section \ref{sec:results} contains our main results concerning the properties and inner structure of voids, which we discuss in section \ref{sec:discussion}.
+In Sec. \ref{sec:conclusions} we present our conclusions.